LucStrater/Knowledge_Distillation_AD/README.md

 **Wednesday (8 hours):** Started making my own load data function, because the pretrained ViT was trained on resized CIFAR10 and because the original code-base used the same set for validation and testing.
 This was suprisingly hard, also to get it working with the pretrained ViT.
 In the afternoon I started to implement the to-be-trained ViT in pytorch lightning.

+**Thursday (8 hours):** Started of by having to come back to my dataloader as it was not working as intended afterall.
+Then finished implementing the ViT, and spend a lot of time on fixing bugs and trying to understand the detection_tes() function in the original code base.
+End of day I actually get very good results, but still only for little epochs trained and only for normal_class=3.